koalacoding/e_commerce/README.md

   through the account's pages.
 * Admins can now add pictures to products.
 * Users can now click on a search bar result to see its details.
+* The search bar only starts to show results after at least 3 characters have been typed in the bar.

 ## To do.
 * Better organization of "style.css".